datalad-handbook/book/docs/intro/installation.rst

    installation as described in the installation instructions for Linux.

 Note: Using Windows itself comes with some downsides.
+We have created a dedicated page, :ref:`ohnowindows` with an explanation and overview.
 In general, DataLad can feel a bit sluggish on Windows systems.
 This is because of a range of filesystem issues that also affect the version control system :term:`Git` itself, which DataLad relies on.
-The core functionality of DataLad works, and you should be able to follow the contents covered in this book.
+The core functionality of DataLad works, and you should be able to follow most contents covered in this book.
-You will notice, however, that some Unix commands displayed in examples may not work, and that terminal output can look different from what is displayed in the code examples of the book.
+You will notice, however, that some Unix commands displayed in examples may not work, and that terminal output can look different from what is displayed in the code examples of the book, and that some dependencies for additional functionality are not available for Windows.
 If you are a Windows user and want to help improve the handbook for Windows users, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.
 Expandable notes, "``Windows-Workaround``\s", contain important information, alternative commands, or warnings, and if you are proceeding with a native Windows 10 system you should be close attention to them.